sampsyo/codegrade/README.md

 First things first.
 You will need:

 * `--context DIR`: Your *context* directory contains the scaffolding code that all students (and your solution) have in common.
 This is probably the starter code you handed out to the students for the assignment.
+You can provide multiple context directories; their contents will be merged in the order you specify them.
+Using a second context directory, you can override the given files with a modification to facilitate easier grading.
 * `--tests DIR`: A directory containing *test files*.
 Each one should somehow represent a different input.
 * `--test CMD`: A shell command for running a single test.
 The command gets passed the filename for the test, so you can use `$0` to refer to it.
 You'll definitely want to shell-escape the command string to avoid interpolation.
 For example, `--test './prog $0'` just says "run the built executable `prog` on every given test file."
 * `--solution DIR`: A directory containing submission files with known-good, correct code.
 The program will use the output from this implementation as the reference output, so anything that differs from it will be "wrong."